j-guyon/CommandSchedulerBundle/Resources/doc/index.md

 In your project, you'll want to copy the `Navbar:navbar:html.twig` template into `app/Resources/JMoseCommandSchedulerBundle/views/Navbar/navbar.html.twig`.
 Any changes to the file in this location will take precedence over the bundle's template file.

+### 6 - Override the notification emails

+You can override the notification email template by providing your own version of `error.html.twig` and `noerror.html.twig` in `app/Resources/JMoseCommandSchedulerBundle/views/Emails/`.

 Usage
 ============